 - Work, Health & Performance – presenteeism and the reciprocal relationships between work, health and performance.

 Zara's PhD focused on the application of the transtheoretical model of behaviour change to organisational change interventions to improve their effectiveness and sustainability.
-She retains an interest in the area of behaviour change.
+She retains an interest in behavioural and organisational change.

-Zara is Head of Research for Kiddy & Partners, a firm of business psychologists specialising in leadership assessment and development.
+Zara is Research & Impact Director for Kiddy & Partners, a firm of business psychologists specialising in leadership assessment and development.
 She is responsible for producing evidence-based thought leadership outputs and undertaking impact evaluation studies to help understand and enhance the impact of the firm's services on key client outcomes.